 With the exception of Barry Bostwick’s white underwear briefs (which are frightening), the rest of the movie retains a light-hearted tone.
 Even the possibly nasty moments lack true menace and aren’t likely to induce nightmares.
 The ultimate result is a fairly enjoyable, yet mostly forgettable musical that contains some fun sequences within a messy structure.

-Next week, I’m hitting the campaign trail and joining Robert Redford in The Candidate to initiate my Politics on Film marathon.
+Next, I'll campaign with Robert Redford in The Candidate for my Politics on Film marathon.